Lemon-King/reshade-pso2-enforced-mipmaps/README.md

 ## Installation
 1. Install Reshade into the PSO2 bin folder
 2. Copy D3D9.dll over the existing D3D9.dll from Reshade
+3. Make sure PSO2 is set to Simple Render Level 5 in Settings.

 ReShade